orgamiapps/orgamiappV1/MY_PROFILE_EVENTS_FIX_SUMMARY.md

    - Check if the same events appear
    - Compare event counts in tabs

-3. **Use diagnostic tools**:
-   - If events don't appear, click "Run Diagnostics"
-   - Check Flutter console for detailed logs
-   - Look for the diagnostic output section

 4. **Manual refresh**:
    - Try clicking the "Refresh" button